BDC Hamburger Icon

 Slack alternatives to consider

-Slack is not the only productivity tool on the market.
-Here are three popular and highly functional alternatives:
+Slack is not the only productivity-boosting communications app on the market.
+Here are three popular and highly functional alternatives to consider:

-• Microsoft Teams: For companies whose tech stack is based on Microsoft products, Teams has great chat (group and private) and conversation (video and audio) features.
-Teams integrates superbly, as you’d expect, with Office, Word, Excel and more.
-There is a free version with a limited range of features, as well as three paid plans, including versions for $6 and $12.50 per user per month, which offer access to Microsoft 365 apps.
+• Microsoft Teams: For companies that use other Microsoft products, Teams has great chat (group and private) and conversation (video and audio) features.
+Microsoft Teams integrates superbly, as you’d expect, with Office, Word, Excel and more.
+There is a free version with limited features, as well as three paid plans, including options that offer access to Microsoft 365 apps for $6 and $12.50 per user per month.

 • Google Meet: This would be a suitable alternative for companies that rely on Google’s extensive suite of business-related services, like Sheets, Docs, Calendar and Drive.
-The company provides a 14-day free trial, and a free version is available.
+The company provides a 14-day free trial, though a fully free version of the platform is also available.
 Paid subscriptions range from $6 to $18 per user per month, with up to 5TB of pooled storage per user.

-• Rocket.Chat: With over 12 million users, Rocket.Chat is an open-source communications platform that offers a well-executed, outward-facing customer service feature that allows you to deal with clients directly within the app.
+• Rocket.Chat: Rocket.Chat is an open-source communications platform with over 12 million users.
+It offers a well-executed, outward-facing customer service feature that allows you to chat with clients directly within the app.
 Plus, it has a vast marketplace of native integrations.
-There is a free version with limited functionality, as well as a fully featured option for $7 per user per month (though third-party apps may cost extra).
+There is a free version with limited functionality, along with a Pro option for $4 per user per month and an Enterprise option that requires a custom quote.

 Did you find this content helpful?